 The methods used in an ICO, IDO, and IEO are quite different, even though the results are mainly the same.
 Here’s a quick overview of the key differences:

 Where can I find IDOs?

 The first place to find an IDO is from the project itself.
 Getting involved with the project’s community and following their social media channels is a good way to start.
-You can also check DEXs to see their list of upcoming IDOs, such as PancakeSwap or DODO.
+You can also check DEXs like PancakeSwap or DODO to see their list of upcoming IDOs.
 If you want an overview of all upcoming IDOs, CoinMarketCap has a list of token offerings available to view.
 Not all of these will be IDOs, but CoinMarketCap clearly labels which sales are.